nobabas/MTRN4231/README.md

 - Instead of only using blue markers as it's main detection, it could also detect other items, such as plants or rocks in the soil.

 ## Contributors and Roles
-(INCOMPLETE SECTION)
+- Minh:
+  - Primary Areas of Responsibility:
-- Minh: Moveit
+    - Moveit
+    - Integration

+- Samuel:
+  - Primary Areas of Responsibility:
-  -
+    - Endeffector
-- Samuel: Endeffector + Brain
+    - Brain
+    - Integration

+- Brent:
-  -
+  - Primary Areas of Responsibility:
-- Brent: Computer Vision + Transformations
+    - Computer Vision
+    - Transformations of coordinates
-  -
+    - README

 ## Repository Structure
 The below is the repository setup that is done in github -